ikolossvary/proba/content/project/prof-act/index.md

 - [Dynamics and asymptotics in algebra and number theory](https://www.math.uni-bielefeld.de/daan23/), 11-15 September, Bielefeld University.
 - [Recent advances in ergodic theory and dynamics](https://www.lboro.ac.uk/departments/maths/events/2023/recent-advances-ergodic-theory/), 13-14 July, Loughborough University.
 - [Fractal Geometry Workshop](https://www.icms.org.uk/workshops/2023/fractal-geometry), 3-7 July, ICMS.
+{{< spoiler text="Talk" >}}
+Title: The Assouad spectrum of Lalley-Gatzouras carpets.
+Abstract: Fraser and Yu determined the Assouad spectrum of Bedford-McMullen carpets when they introduced this new dimension spectra in 2018.
+In the talk, I will highlight interesting new phenomena that the spectrum exhibits in the more general Lalley-Gatzouras class.
+Based on joint work with Jonathan M. Fraser and Amlan Banaji.
+{{< /spoiler >}}
 - [Multifractal analysis and self-similarity](https://conferences.cirm-math.fr/2751.html), 26-30 June, CIRM.
 - [School and workshop "Dynamics and fractals"](https://www.impan.pl/en/activities/banach-center/conferences/23-simons-v/programme), [Thermodynamic Formalism: Non-additive Aspects and Related Topics](https://www.impan.pl/en/activities/banach-center/conferences/23-thermoform) at the Simons Semester, 7-19 May, IMPAN/Bedlewo.